Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.images.get({ image: "image", project: "project",  });

 /*
 Returns the latest image that is part of an image family and is not deprecated.
+For more information on image families, see Public image families documentation.
 */
 await gapi.client.compute.images.getFromFamily({ family: "family", project: "project",  });